Andreapan131/Artea-AB-Test-Causal-Targeting-Analysis/README.md

 | Avg transactions | 0.126 | 0.152 | **+0.026 (+20.8%)** | 0.027 ✅ |
 | Avg revenue | $7.78 | $7.54 | **−$0.24** | 0.718 ❌ |

-The coupon clearly drove **more purchases** — that part is real.
-But the 20% discount ate into the average ticket size, so revenue actually fell slightly (and the difference isn't statistically significant in either direction).
-Sending coupons to everyone is a losing trade.
+The coupon clearly drove **more purchases**, but the 20% discount reduced the average revenue per purchase, so total revenue actually fell slightly (though the difference isn't statistically significant in either direction).
+Sending coupons to everyone risks eroding margins without a clear revenue gain.

 ### ❷ Three interactions reveal where the coupon actually pays off